Translationalimaginglab/RadOpinion/README.md

 Note: A batch file for deployment is provided in the repository.
 This can be used on a Windows machine by simply executing the `Deploy.bat` file.

-## Contributing
-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please make sure to update tests as appropriate.

-Also, please read our [Contributing Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) before you begin contributing.

-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.